 - create segments and audiences

-- share your analyses with other users of the same Google Analytics property
+- share your explorations with other users of the same Google Analytics property

-- export the analysis data for use in other tools.
+- export the exploration data for use in other tools.

 - Sign in to Google Analytics.

-- Click to create a new blank analysis, or use a template or predefined use case to get started quickly.
+- Click to create a new blank exploration, or use a template or predefined use case to get started quickly.

-- Select the technique you want to use to analyze your data.
+- Select the technique you want to use to explore your data.

 - Drag and drop dimensions and metrics from Variables to Tab Settings.